Which RV Should I Buy?

 I would also mention the larger the RV, the more challenging it is to navigate and park.
 Some locations limit the size of the RV which can stay there so don’t wait until you reach your destination and have the person at the gate tell you “You shall not pass!"
 Call ahead first.

 There can also be storage challenges when your RV is not in use.
-Where are you going to park a 40-foot behemoth of a glamper?
+Where are you going to park a 40-foot behemoth of an RV?
 Sort out if there are places in your area that will allow you to store your RV there when not in use and how much it will cost (there is that word again).
 Feel free to break out the old measuring tape of justice and see if your prospective RV will fit where you think it will, i.e., the side of your house.
-Also, make sure you can get your glamper to the area which you are measuring.
+Also, make sure you can get your RV to the area which you are measuring.
 Much like a Christmas tree, RVs seem to get bigger once you get them home.

 Types of RV Camping